arc3575/RoboticPathfinderAlgo/README.md

 # Accompanying .txt files

-The repo includes 6 different 2D environments in .txt file format that the user can apply to the code. small1, small2, medium1, medium2, large1, large2
+The repo includes 11 different 2D environments in .txt file format that the user can apply to the code.

+The following .txt files are stored in the folder labeled "warehouses".
+Each .txt file represents a 2D enviromenmt of a hypothetical warehouse model in varying sizes.

+tiny1.txt

+tiny2.txt

+tiny3.txt

+tiny4.txt

+small1.txt

+small2.txt

+small3.txt

+medium1.txt

+medium2.txt

+large1.txt

+large2.txt

 # Explanation of Nodes